dawkagaming/komikku-macos/CONTRIBUTING.md

 ## Commit

-We expect all code contributions to be checked with `pycodestyle` and `flake8`.
+We expect all code contributions to be checked with `flake8`.

 ### Commit Message Example